ytomofuji/Human_reads_in_metagenome/README.md

 <img src="Figure/likelihood_score_anc.jpg" width=100%>
 </div>

 Likelihood scores for each metagenome shotgun sequencing data are calculated with the script `PIPELINE_3_likelihood_test_ancestry.sh`.
 The likelihood score reflects the likelihood that the observed human reads in the gut MSS data are derived from the specified ancestries (`AMR, AFR, EUR, EAS, SAS` in this study).
+The inputs are (i) human reads in metagenome shotgun sequencing data and (ii) reference genome data (1000 Genome Project).

 Following variables are required:
 `DIR`: Directory for analysis